ggez/ggez/ggraphics/README.md

 Currently, this is essentially an implmentation detail of [`ggez`](https://ggez.rs/).
-It's not really *designed* to be used as a general-purpose thing, but other people may be interested in it (ie, other people making 2D games or game engines in Rust) but want to otherwise make different design decisions than `ggez` does.
+It's not really *designed* to be used as a general-purpose renderer, the crate separation between ggez and ggraphics is mostly a matter of API convenience.
-So, here it is.
+But other people making 2D games or game engines in Rust may be interested in it, so, here it is.

 # Design